 In the old CFC, the solicitation period began on September 1 and ended on December 15, unless OPM allowed for an extension.
 Federal donors pledged at any point during the season; donations were deducted from paychecks beginning in January after the solicitation period.
 Starting with the 2017 campaign, under the new regulations, the solicitation period will be set annually by the director of OPM.
 The new period can start no earlier than September 1 and end no later than January 15.
 Newly hired employees will be able to pledge outside of the official campaign period, within 30 days of their initial start date.

-For the 2016 campaign, the solicitation period is September 1 to December 15.
+For the 2016 campaign, the solicitation period is September 1 to December 15, though OPM is allowing a handful of local zones to solicit until the end of December.

 Conclusion